Last Updated: 5/3/23 | May 3rd, 2023

 Today, Oaxaca (pronounced “wah-HAH-kah”) is a center for heritage tourism, owing to the region’s abundance of historical sites.
 Monte Albán (a pre-Colombian archeological site and UNESCO World Heritage Site) and Mitla (a Zapotec archeological site) are just a stone’s throw from the city — which also happens to be a gastronomy hub and the center for all things mezcal.

-I’ve stayed at a bunch of hostels in the city.
 Below is my list of the best hostels in Oaxaca.
 If you don’t want to read the longer list below, the following are the best in each category:

 Best Hostel for Budget Travelers: Iguana Hostel